SeanDeBoo/R/README.md

 #1 NSW Reff plots using epiestim

-Gather data, clean and format then plot simple plots
+Gather data, clean and format then plot simple plots.
+Connected to Git for version control.